se-edu/collate/docs/User-Guide.md

 ## Collating

-To collate files in a DIR and all its sub directories, use this command.
+To collate files in a folder and all its sub folders, use this command.

-`collate from <DIR>`
+`collate from <FOLDER>`

 > Tip: If your folder includes whitespaces, you will need to surround the folder with double inverted commas.